 The Center permits the use of digital cameras, scanners and other approved image capturing devices and technologies in the Reading Room as surrogates for photocopying on a case-by-case basis.
 The Center reserves the right to deny the privilege to digitize materials.

 Reproductions of Center materials are available under the following circumstances.

 - Copying of all Special Collections items (sheet music, rare books, trade catalogs, performance documents, sound recordings, etc.) must be performed by Center staff.
 Self-service photocopying by patrons for Reading Room materials only.

 - The item requested must be in good condition and able to withstand handling and reproduction.
 We reserve the right to refuse to copy rare and fragile materials.

-- Reproductions of audio materials will be processed upon receipt of a signed Audio Reproduction Request Form.
+- Reproductions of audio materials will be processed upon receipt of a signed Audio Visual Request Form.
 The form covers provisions for "Fair Use" of materials under copyright.
 Audio reproductions will be shipped upon receipt of payment.

 - Processing of reproduction requests will begin upon receipt of payment and the appropriate reproduction request form.
 Staff at the Center for Popular Music make every effort to fill reproduction requests in a timely manner.
 Allow 7 to 10 days processing time for all orders.

 - Requests for rush orders may be subject to a surcharge of up to 100% of the order total.

 - All copies made for off-site researchers will be sent by the most economical domestic mail rate unless other arrangements are made.
 All fees include postage (domestic).
 Additional charges may apply to international mail.